Home Xeljanz Lawsuits

 Cardiovascular Problems

-Cardiovascular events linked to Xeljanz and lawsuits include:
+Cardiovascular problems linked to Xeljanz lawsuits include:

 • Cardiac arrest